picosonic/js13k-2018/devdiary/diary.md

 -----------
 ![Different tile colour scheme](aug28.png?raw=true "Different tile colour scheme")

-Realised the obvious, that SVG in text form takes up less space than in base64 form.
+Realised the obvious, that SVG in text form takes up less space than in base64 form (it takes 4 ascii bytes to represent 3 input bytes).

 To make levels feel different, added code to change tile colours by swapping out fill colour in SVG.

 I liked the way [anime.js](http://animejs.com/) could create animations from timelines, and wanted to incorporate generic timelines to fire functions at certain predefined points in time.
-So created my own since anime.js would be way to big to include.
+So created my own since anime.js would be way too big to include.

 Worked on game state machine and used new timeline to add a basic intro.